 3. Madame Fromage

 Madame Fromage, a cheese-maker with character, knows what she’s doing with cheese.
-In his store, the crème de la crème of the cheese world.
-From Savoie (Raclette) to Ireland (Guinness Cheddar), via Italy (Pecorino, Mozzarella di Buffala, Scarmoza)… Cheese platters, raclette or Mont D’or, whatever the occasion, La Fromagerie can help you find the best from France and the rest of the world.
-In short, something to satiate your appetite for cheese while revising your geography.
-This lesson is worth a cheese, no doubt.
+In her store, you’ll find the crème de la crème of the cheese world.
+From Savoie (Raclette) to Ireland (Guinness Cheddar), via Italy (Pecorino, Mozzarella di Buffala, Scarmoza)… Whether you’re looking for a cheese platter, raclette or Mont D’or, whatever the occasion, La Fromagerie can help you find the best of France and Navarre.
+In short, it’s the perfect place to satisfy your appetite for cheese and brush up on your geography at the same time.
+A lesson well worth a cheese, no doubt.

 📍3 Quai Deschamps, 33100 Bordeaux